701 Highland Avenue Williamstown, WV 26187

 Proper documentation is an effective way to minimize the risk associated with transfer of care, even if “care” is being transferred from a non-EMS responder or bystander.

-Documentation should detail the entirety of the patient care timeline, ensuring the times of interventions, assessments, and transfers, be documented precisely.
+Documentation should detail the entire patient care timeline, ensuring the times of interventions, assessments, and transfers, be documented precisely.

 From a risk control and patient safety standpoint, an emphasis was placed on a combination of verbal and written communication in the transfer of care process, citing both methods independently have their fallacies.